lihaoyi/scala.rx/readme.md

 The idea being that 99% of the time, when you re-calculate a variable, you re-calculate it the same way you initially calculated it.
 Furthermore, you only re-calculate it when one of the values it depends on changes.
 Scala.Rx does this for you automatically, and handles all the tedious update logic for you so you can focus on other, more interesting things!

-- [Basic Usage](https://github.com/lihaoyi/scala.rx/wiki/Basic-Usage): how to use Scala.Rx
+- [Basic Usage](https://github.com/lihaoyi/scala.rx/wiki/Basic-Usage): how to use Scala.Rx to construct *dataflow graphs*, whose values will automatically be kept in sync when things change.
-- [Combinators](https://github.com/lihaoyi/scala.rx/wiki/Combinators): useful ways of transforming `Rx`s to modify their values, combine them, turn them asynchronous delay them, etc.
+- [Combinators](https://github.com/lihaoyi/scala.rx/wiki/Combinators): useful ways of transforming `Rx`s to modify their values, combine them, turn them asynchronous, delay them, etc.
 - [How it Works](https://github.com/lihaoyi/scala.rx/wiki/How-it-Works): The nitty-gritty of how Scala.Rx is implemented under the hood
 - [Design Considerations](https://github.com/lihaoyi/scala.rx/wiki/Design-Considerations): If you want to find out more about the thought process and considerations that went into Scala.Rx
+- [Related Work](https://github.com/lihaoyi/scala.rx/wiki/Related-Work): Read about other work in the field of Functional Reactive Programming that inspired Scala.Rx

+Feel free to fork the repository and try it out.
+Contributions are welcome!

 Credits
 =======